karenpayneoregon/archive-code-samples/article.md

 # Telerik code samples

-This library has powerful features but lacks events which is one reason DotNetZip shines,
+This library has powerful features but lacks events which is one reason DotNetZip shines.
+Since this is a third party paid for library this project is in the solution folder but not part of the solution.
+The best way to explore code is open this repository by typing <kbd>.</kbd> then traverse to the code using Visual Studio code web edition.

 Create an archive with password